NasirAliShah/RandomDEX-ETH/RandomDEXClaimV10_Test_Cases.md

 - This provides flexibility for changing the listing schedule after deployment
 - Transfer restrictions through transferFrom remain in place until the new listing timestamp
 - This feature is useful for scenarios where you need to adjust the listing schedule (e.g., bridging tokens and adding liquidity earlier than planned)

+## 12. Edge Cases and Attack Scenarios

+### Slippage Protection Edge Cases

+#### Test Case: "Should revert when ETH amount received is less than minimum due to slippage"

+##### Test Steps:
+1. Generate fees by making transfers
+2. Configure the mock router to simulate high slippage
+3. Attempt to claim fees in ETH
+4. Verify the transaction reverts due to slippage protection

+##### Test Assertions:
+- The claim transaction reverts when ETH amount is less than the minimum acceptable amount

+#### Test Case: "Should succeed when ETH amount received is within slippage tolerance"

+##### Test Steps:
+1. Generate fees by making transfers
+2. Set slippage tolerance to 5%
+3. Calculate expected ETH amount and minimum ETH amount with slippage
+4. Verify the minimum ETH amount is calculated correctly (5% less than expected)

+##### Test Assertions:
+- Slippage tolerance is correctly applied in calculations
+- Minimum ETH amount is 5% less than the expected amount

+### Access Control Attack Scenarios

+#### Test Case: "Should prevent unauthorized users from claiming fees"

+##### Test Steps:
+1. Generate fees through transfers
+2. Non-admin user attempts to claim fees in RDX and ETH
+3. Verify both transactions revert with access control errors

+##### Test Assertions:
+- Non-admin users cannot claim fees in RDX (reverts with AccessControlUnauthorizedAccount)
+- Non-admin users cannot claim fees in ETH (reverts with AccessControlUnauthorizedAccount)

+### Liquidity Provision Attack Prevention

+#### Test Case: "Should prevent unauthorized users from creating liquidity before listing"

+##### Test Steps:
+1. Set listing timestamp to the future
+2. Ensure user doesn't have the ALLOWED_TRANSFER_FROM_ROLE
+3. Transfer tokens to the user
+4. User approves themselves to spend tokens
+5. User attempts to transfer tokens to a potential pair address using transferFrom

+##### Test Assertions:
+- The transferFrom operation reverts with SupervisedTransferRestricted error

+#### Test Case: "Should allow authorized users to create liquidity before listing"

+##### Test Steps:
+1. Set listing timestamp to the future
+2. Grant ALLOWED_TRANSFER_FROM_ROLE to the deployer
+3. Deployer transfers tokens to a potential pair address

+##### Test Assertions:
+- The transfer operation succeeds for authorized users

+### Swap Attack Scenarios

+#### Test Case: "Should handle zero ETH return from Uniswap"

+##### Test Steps:
+1. Generate fees through transfers
+2. Configure mock router to return zero ETH
+3. Attempt to claim fees in ETH

+##### Test Assertions:
+- The transaction reverts when the router returns zero ETH

+#### Test Case: "Should handle large token amounts"

+##### Test Steps:
+1. Mint a large amount of tokens (10 million)
+2. Generate fees by transferring large amounts
+3. Configure mock router to handle the swap
+4. Verify claimable fee amount is correct

+##### Test Assertions:
+- Contract correctly handles large token amounts without overflow
+- Claimable fee amount is greater than zero

+### Fee Collector Security

+#### Test Case: "Should only send fees to the designated fee collector"

+##### Test Steps:
+1. Generate fees through transfers
+2. Record initial balances of fee collector and a regular user
+3. Claim fees in RDX
+4. Verify fees went only to the fee collector

+##### Test Assertions:
+- Fee collector's balance increases after claiming
+- Regular user's balance remains unchanged